Battle of Waxhaws: Aftermath

-The battle, at least temporarily, consolidated British control over South Carolina, and Patriot sentiment was at a low ebb.
+The battle consolidated British control over South Carolina, and Patriot sentiment was at a low ebb.
 General Clinton, among other acts before he left Charleston for New York, revoked the parole of surrendered Patriots.
 This affront and the reports of this battle decisively changed the direction of the war in the South.
 Many who might have stayed neutral flocked to the Patriots, and "Tarleton's Quarter!" and "Remember Buford" became rallying cries for the Whigs.
 News of the massacre directly inspired the creation of volunteer militia forces among the Overmountain Men (from the Wataugan settlements at and near Sycamore Shoals).
 These militia participated in actions against Loyalist forces at both the Battle of Musgrove Mill on August 18, 1780, and in the decisive defeat of a Loyalist army led by Major Patrick Ferguson on October 7, 1780, at Kings Mountain.

 Legacy

 The community in which the battlefield is located is now called Buford, and the nearby high school is named Buford High School, after Colonel Buford.
 The battlefield is owned by Lancaster County and is preserved as a local park.
 In 1990 it was listed on the National Register of Historic Places as Buford's Massacre Site.
 The American Battlefield Trust and its partners have acquired and preserved 51 acres of the battlefield surrounding the local park as of 2023.